 The task is to attempt clustering images from a provided dataset using selected algorithms.
-The 1000 images are collected in turn in 10 classes, and the goal is to reconstruct the classes as closely as possible.
-Image numbers in the groups of 100's can be used to compute the correctness of the results.
+1000 images are assigned sequentially to 10 classes, and the goal is to reconstruct the class clusters as closely as possible.
+The image numbers in groups of 100 can be used to evaluate the correctness of the results.

-The clustering algorithm can be either one of those covered in class: k-means, EM (Expectation Maximization), hierarchical clustering, DBSCAN, or other algorithms found in literature or available from the machine learning library.
-The number of classes can be initially predetermined, to simplify the first approach, but experiments with automatic determination of the number of clusters should also be performed.
+The clustering algorithm can be either one of those covered in class: k-means, EM (Expectation Maximization), hierarchical clustering, DBSCAN, OPTICS, or other algorithms available in the literature or in the machine learning library.
+The number of classes can be initially predetermined to simplify the first approach, but experiments should also be conducted on automatically determination of the number of clusters.

-The most important part of the project is the initial processing of the images, which are of different sizes.
+Perhaps the most important part of the project is the initial processing of images, which are of different sizes.
 The autoencoder can be used as initial feature extraction technique.
-It can be combined with image filters such as greyscale conversion, edge detection filter such as sobel or canny, to simplify images in the hope to extract more useful features.
+It can be combined with image filters such as greyscale conversion or edge detection filter such as sobel or canny, to simplify images and extract more useful features.
 One very useful approach to feature extraction from images is the Histogram Oriented Gradients (HOG) method.
-Any such approaches can additionally be augmented by dimension reduction techniques, such as PCA.
+Each of these approaches can be further augmented with dimensionality reduction techniques such as PCA.

-Students are encouraged to take advantage of any scientific papers, tutorials, textbooks, provided they are properly endorsed and cited in the report.
+Students are encouraged to use any research papers, tutorials, or textbooks, provided they are properly identified and cited in the report.
 Any programming environment can be used.
-In the final report it would be good to compare at least two different approaches, for example the first successful clustering experiment, and the best approach, and compare the results.
-Please compute the results compared to the original 10 classes, given at least as precision and recall.
+It is desirable to compare at least two different approaches in the final report, for example the first complete clustering experiment (the baseline), and the best approach, and compare the results.

 As before, the outcome of the project should be submitted in two parts: a report and a development package.